lucylow/CERN_HEP_Autoencoder/README.md

-# CERN ATLAS Autoencoders 🔬
+# Deep Neural Network Autoencoders for Data Compression in High Energy Physics🔬

-**＊ ✿ ❀ Training an autoencoder to compress data from CERN's high energy physics dataset ❀ ✿ ＊**
+**＊ ✿ ❀ Use an autoencoder to compress data from CERN's high energy physics dataset ❀ ✿ ＊**

 <div>